Helping-Hand-LLC/staft/README.md

   - Creates a new event associated with this organization
   - _Dependencies:_
     - Must be a logged in user with a valid JWT token
+    - isPublished must be a boolean (true or false), if provided
+    - location is required
+    - startDateTime is required and must be a valid date and equal to or after endDateTime
+    - endDateTime is required and must be a valid date and equal to or before startDateTime
+    - isRepeatEvent must be boolean (true or false), if provided
+    - repeatOptions
+      - daysOfWeek must be array of 3-letter string abbreviations representing days of the week: ['Sun', 'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'Sun']
+      - frequency
+        - multiplier must be either 'weeks', 'months', or 'years'
+      - ends must be a valid date and equal to or after startDateTime
+    - links must be an array of strings that are website URLs
   - _Example Request:_

     ```http